pragma-/pbot/doc/VirtualMachine.md

 access.

 Let's make sure the PBot VM Guest server is listening for and can execute commands.
-The `vm-exec` command in the `applets/compiler_vm/host/bin` directory allows you to send commands from the shell.
+The `vm-exec` command allows you to send commands from the shell.
+Change your currect working directory to `applets/pbot-vm/host/bin` and run the `vm-exec` command:

+    host$ cd applets/pbot-vm/host/bin
-    host$ vm-exec -lang=sh echo hello world
+    host$ ./vm-exec -lang=sh echo hello world

 This should output some logging noise followed by "hello world".
 You can test other language modules by changing the `-lang=` option.
 I recommend testing and verifying that all of your desired language